kane6032/BG3_ArgentBloodline/README.md

 * Frenzy replaced Rage once you take the subclass at 3rd level, the same should be possible with F.S. and E.O.
 * The damage resistance just needs to be moved from F.S. to E.O.
 * Frenzy adds the extra attack action as a bonus action while raging, this should also be possible to add Ethereal Jaunt (which is coded already as Target_EtherealJaunt) instead
+* How to add Ethereal Step (It'll auto reveal when E.O. is up): https://bg3.norbyte.dev/search?q=Berserker#result-fdc912b19f9cbc78abe346560c438f5af76f1067

+## Credits
+* darkcharl who made Metamagic Extended: Transmute Spell which was modified for Energy Admix
+* ImADoctorNotA who made Polymath which was used to create the base file structure for this mod
+* deggertsen who create the initial template for Forceful Surge and showed me the BG3 Search Engine which greatly accelerated developement for this mod